Exclusive: Juniper EVP shares company strategy and market opportunities

 “When you have 75 billion devices connected to the network as is projected in the next five years, the network will have to work much harder to manage threats from each IoT sensor (i.e. vulnerabilities).

 And then finally when it comes to Juniper's global strategy for the coming years, Leelanivas says the company has one worldwide plan of action that is then tailored for each region in light of specific market conditions and unique customer portfolios.

 “Globally, we are focused on meeting the challenges facing our largest customer segments including service providers, telcos, major cloud service providers and the broader enterprise.
 Our sweet spot is in the mid-to-large enterprise market and this strategy will remain consistent globally,” Leelanivas says.

 “What also remains consistent is our view that enterprises across the globe are moving to a multi-cloud world.
 Over the next five years, a growing number will seek simplified management and multi-cloud orchestration, and this is where Juniper sees its strongest play.

 Leelanivas says at a regional level, the company sees a unique opportunity in the world's fastest growing market, Asia Pacific (APAC).

-“In Australia and New Zealand (A/NZ), we have identified enterprise data centres, service providers and security as our strongest growth opportunities.
-We’ve seen strong momentum in the financial services and education sectors with banks and educational institutions approaching Juniper to help build their data centre infrastructure.
-This is on top of Juniper A/NZ’s already strong presence in the telecommunications space,” says Leelanivas.
+“In Australia and New Zealand (ANZ), we have identified enterprise data centers, service providers and security as our strongest growth opportunities.
+We've seen strong momentum in the financial services and education sectors with banks and educational institutions approaching Juniper to help build their data center infrastructure.
+This is on top of Juniper ANZ's already strong presence in the telecommunications space,” says Leelanivas.